fatcat22/ssctrl/README.md

 # TODO

+- [ ] set autorun to disable will cause process exit when process is running as a service.
 - [ ] re-generate pac file
 - [ ] osapi on windows
 - [ ] pac whitelist and blacklist